BSc (Hons) Sport and Exercise Rehabilitation

 More about the course

 You will be taught by tutors who have worked in the industry and develop skills such as communication, patient management, professionalism and the ability to work effectively as part of a multi-disciplinary team.
-You will complete 400 hours of voluntary work placements in a range of organisations including our on-site Sports Injury Clinic.
-This course is accredited by the British Association of Sport Rehabilitators and Trainers (BASRaT).
+You will complete 400 hours of voluntary work placement in a range of organisations including our on-site Sports Injury Clinic.

 Get in touch